MinYaoJhu/Advanced_R/Ch6_Functions_1.md

      axes = TRUE, plot = TRUE, labels = FALSE,
      nclass = NULL, warn.unused = TRUE, ...)

+breaks = "Sturges" get the number

+nclass {grDevices}

+Compute the Number of Classes for a Histogram

+Description
+Compute the number of classes for a histogram, notably hist().

+Usage
+nclass.Sturges(x)
+nclass.scott(x)
+nclass.FD(x, digits = 5)

 5. Explain why this function works.
 Why is it confusing?